The 5 Blog Topic Categories For Interior Designers To Attract More Traffic & Convert New Clients

 In addition to staying very narrow on the subject, you can also go broader to explore other solution approaches your clients ask you about.
 Maybe they ask you about whether it is worth doing a full kitchen remodel versus painting the kitchen cabinets and redecorating.
 Or they wonder whether they should redesign the whole house at once or do it in stages.
 You get the point.

-Address each on of those questions in a seperate blog article and explain the differences between each option.
-Weigh the benefits and disadvantages of both and explain which option is better suited for which situation.
+Address each one of those questions in a separate blog article and explain the differences between each option.
+Weigh the benefits and disadvantages of both, and explain which option is better suited for which situation.
 Always try to be as helpful, unbiased, and honest as possible.
 The goal is to give your reader all the information to make the right decision for themselves.

 Talk About Potential Problems

 Think back to when you bought something big.
 What were your biggest concerns?
-Most people worry that they will make the wrong decision and end up having buyer's remorse.
+Most people worry they will make the wrong decision and have buyer's remorse.

-As a service provider, the best way to calm your clients' fears is to address their worries, concerns, and anxieties head on.
-What are some of the things that you can think of that can derail a project?
-Here are ten things I can think of from the top of my head:
+As a service provider, the best way to calm your client fears to address their worries, concerns, and anxieties head-on.
+What are some things you can think of that can derail a project?
+Here are sixteen things I can think of from the top of my head:

-7. When to know when not to hire an Interior Designer
+7. How to know when not to hire an interior designer

-9. How can I tell if a designer is a good fit for my project?
+9. How can I tell if a designer fits my project well?

 10. What you need to know about an interior designer's qualifications and experience before hiring them